sshark/thrillingbytes/Looking at A Monad Through An Example.md

 # Looking at A Monad Through An Example
 There are many articles written about Monad.
-I want to do it differently explaining what does a Monad do and why it is useful to use Monads.
+I want to explain what a Monad does and why it is useful.
 Let's us begin right away.

 *The code snippet in this article is using Scala 3 syntax*